-United’s business credit cards both offer a generous sign-up bonus, a solid rewards rate on United purchases and benefits for small-business owners who travel frequently.
-Which is best for you will depend on your spending habits and appetite for luxury perks.
+United’s business credit cards both offer a generous sign-up bonus, solid rewards on United purchases and benefits for small-business owners who travel frequently.
+The best option for you will depend on your spending habits and appetite for luxury perks.

-Both cards offer a great rewards rate on United purchases and perks for small-business owners who travel frequently, as well as sign-up bonuses that require a fairly low spend.
+Both of these airline credit cards offer a great rewards rate on United purchases, perks for small-business owners who travel frequently and sign-up bonuses that require a fairly low spend.

 Comparing United business credit cards

-The United Business and United Club Business cards offer the same rewards rate on United purchases and comparable sign-up bonus offers, but they vary considerably when it comes to their annual fees, rewards rates on non-United purchases and perks.
+The United Business and United Club Business cards offer the same rewards rate on United purchases and the same sign-up bonus, but they vary considerably when it comes to their annual fees, rewards rates in everyday spending categories and cardholder perks.

 |Estimated annual earnings over 3 years ($48,000 spend)||$1,404||$1,441|